What We Do

 Since the Trans Canada Trail was founded in 1992, it has captured the hearts and minds of Canadians from every region and every walk of life.
 One of the largest volunteer efforts undertaken in Canada, it is a bold undertaking, almost as immense as Canada itself.
 People who love and appreciate their land and history have contributed countless hours and dollars to further its development.

-The Trans Canada Trail is used by millions to experience our country’s legendary wilderness.
-Now 80 percent connected, the Trail is over 18,000 kilometres long, linking the Atlantic, Pacific and Arctic coasts.
+The Trans Canada Trail is a multi-use recreational trail comprised of land and water routes across urban, rural and wilderness landscapes.
+Now 86 percent connected, the Trail is over 20,000 kilometres long, linking the Atlantic, Pacific and Arctic coasts.
 Comprised of locally managed segments, the Trail is within 30 minutes of more than 80 percent of Canadians and runs through or near 1,000 communities.

 The Trans Canada Trail provides myriad benefits: